abinjohn8138-commits/GLASS_APP_/README.md

 # Source

-This dataset is originally from the UCI Machine Learning Repository and widely used for academic and research purposes.
+This dataset is originally from the KAGGLE and widely used for academic and research purposes.